ARMmbed/iot-deep-dive-lorawan/README.md

    ![device-overview](media/device-overview.png)

-Now we need to get the device address, network session key and application session key.
+Now we need to get the Device EUI, Application EUI and Appliaction Key.

-1. Click the **Copy** button next to 'Device Address' to copy to clipboard.
+1. Click the `< >` button of the **Device EUI** and **Application EUI** and **App Key** values to show the value as C-style array.

     ![device-address](media/ttn23.png)

-1. Click the `< >` button of the **Network session key** and **Application session key** values to show the value as C-style array.
-1. Click the **Copy** button on the right of the value to copy to clipboard.
+1. Copy / paste these three values into the online compiler in the next section.

 #### Pasting them in the Online Compiler